How to Turn on Icloud

 You'll start by going to the Settings on your iPhone or iPad to access the iCloud settings.
 First, navigate to Settings to find your way around.

-See also How to Access S3 Bucket
+See also How to Clear Dropbox Cache

 At the top, tap on your Apple ID profile, a gateway to further options.
 This action reveals the iCloud settings menu, where you can manage your storage and data preferences.